subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 where $q_{EA}$ is called the Edwards-Anderson order parameter.
 Hence spin glass models are characterized by $q = 0,\ 0\le q_{EA} \le 1$.

 These definitions were further refined in subsequent years, with the introduction of the concept of a "pure state", but in order to do so we first have to clarify what a state is in this context.
+Lets assume that the disorder $J$ in the system is fixed with a given realization of the random interactions.
 The characteristic feature of a spin glass phase is the existence of very many free energy valleys which are separated by very high energy barriers (as opposed to the Ising model that has a only a couple of free energy valleys, see figures 10 and 15).
 It was realized that the best way to characterize a spin glass system is in terms of the space of free energy valleys, and these are called the pure states of the system.
 Note that each pure state is made up of a large number of spin configurations and can be assigned a statistical weight $P_{\alpha}$ determined by its free energy $F_{\alpha}$, and is given by

 $$ P_{\alpha} = {e^{-\beta F_{\alpha}}\over{\sum_{\gamma}e^{-\beta F_{\gamma}}}} $$